cgrudz/DataAssimilationBenchmarks.jl/paper.md

 widely used performance modifications that are used in practice to tune these estimators.
 This software framework was written specifically to support the development and intercomparison of the novel single-iteration ensemble Kalman smoother (SIEnKS) [@grudzien2021fast].
-Details of the DA schemes, including pseudo-code for the methods and model benchmark configurations in this release of the software package, can be found in the above principal reference.
+Details of the primary DA schemes, including pseudo-code for the methods detailing their implementation, and DA experiment benchmark configurations, with root mean square error and ensemble spread diagonostics for estimator validation, can be found in the above principal reference.
+Additional details on numerical integration schemes used in this work for simulating the Lorenz-96 model are found in the secondary reference [@grudzien2020numerical].

 # Statement of need